SAEmanuel/Shodrone_ISEP/docs/planning/sprint2/EAPLI/US231 - List public figures in Figure catalogue/01.requirements-engineering/README.md

 ### 1.3.
 Acceptance Criteria

-- **AC1**: Only authenticated CRM Collaborators can access the list (authorization via role-based access).
+- **AC1**: Only authenticated CRM Collaborators and Show Designer can access the list (authorization via role-based access).
 - **AC2**: The system must retrieve and list all `Figure` entities where `isPublic = true` and `status = Active`.
 - **AC3**: Each listed figure must display its ID and optionally a name, a description, a duration, a category and a dsl.
 - **AC4**: The list must be paginated if the number of results exceeds a configured limit (e.g., 20 per page).